dwyl/flutter-todo-list-tutorial/README.md

 inside the widget (e.g. show the data, or render a loading animation while loading or showing an error screen when an error occurs).

+The `TodoList` now also receives a `TodoRepository` object in its constructor.
+This is so we are able to mock HTTP requests when testing through dependency injection.

 In the previous snippet
 we are assigning a loading state before `fetchTodos`.